How It Works

 Your doctor may recommend supplementary creams or minerals to strengthen the effects of the Botox.

-After examining your face and identifying the lines you’d like to lessen, Dr. Heffelfinger or Dr. Krein in Philadelphia will determine which muscles contribute to those lines.
-This is where he will inject the Botox around the eyes.
+After examining your face and identifying the lines you’d like to lessen, Dr. Heffelfinger or Dr. Krein in Philadelphia will determine which muscles contribute to those lines, and the ideal location to inject the Botox around the eyes.

 Botox is safe for almost everyone, although your doctor will want to know your medical history before administering the treatment.
 Pregnant and breastfeeding mothers are usually advised to not receive the treatment during these periods.
 Patients with certain neuromuscular disorders may not be candidates.